-On behalf of the Board of Directors, I would like to express gratitude to our shareholders, management, business partners, customers and employees for their steadfast support and contributions to the Group in the past year.
+On behalf of the Board of Directors, I would like to thank our shareholders, management, business partners, customers and employees for their steadfast support and trust in the Group.

 We look forward to your continued support in the years ahead.